Microsoft Build: 2023

 The 2023 conference was announced on March 14, 2023.
-A free online part was held from May 23 to 24, and an in-person part was held in Seattle from May 23 to 25 with workshops on May 22.
+A free online part was held from May 23 to 24, and an in-person part was held in Seattle from May 23 to 25 with workshops on May 22 making this the first Build event to be held as a in-person format since 2019.
 Tickets for the in-person event are $1525 and workshops are $225.

 Microsoft Build 2023 focused heavily on artificial intelligence and its integration across Microsoft's products and services.